Gibbs u-states for the foliated geodesic flow and transverse invariant measures

 \begin{lemma} The measure $\mu_v$ is equivalent to $m_v$ in $\RR_v$.
 More precisely, if $\zeta\in\RR_v$, $w=[\zeta,v]\in W^u_{loc}(v)$, $z=[v,\zeta]\in W^{cs}_{loc}(v)$, and $F$ denotes the Radon-Nikodym derivative $d\mu_v/dm_v$, then

 \end{lemma}

-\begin{proof} Use Disintegration Formulas \eqref{dismuv1} and \eqref{dismx1} to deduce that $\mu_v$ and $m_v$ have equivalent projections on $W^{cs}_{loc}(v)$ (they are both equivalent to Lebesgue) and that their conditional measures in the local unstable manifolds are also equivalent (to Lebesgue).
+\begin{proof} Using Disintegration Formulas \eqref{dismuv1} and \eqref{dismx1} we deduce that $\mu_v$ and $m_v$ have equivalent projections on $W^{cs}_{loc}(v)$ (they are both equivalent to Lebesgue) and that their conditional measures in the local unstable manifolds are also equivalent (to Lebesgue).
 As a consequence these measures have to be equivalent in $\RR_v$.

 Let us be more precise and identify the density $F$.
 Comparing on the one hand Formulas \eqref{dismuv1} and \eqref{dismx1} and on the other hand Formulas \eqref{dismuv2} and \eqref{dismx2} we find that for all $\zeta\in\RR_v$, if $w=[\zeta,v]$ and $z=[v,\zeta]$